la2050/archive/_projects/2016/college-track-developing-purpose-driven-leaders-to-transform-la.md

   ["College completion","College matriculation rates","District-wide graduation
   rates","Proficiency in English and Language Arts and Math","Student education pipeline","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Student education pipeline
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  College Track’s Dream LA project will transform high school students from Boyle Heights and Watts into leaders of change by helping them identify their dreams, turn their passions into actions, and make a positive impact in the LA community.
+Purpose-driven service projects will allow students to explore leadership, activism, community development and entrepreneurship – creating networks and developing interests that propel them through college and beyond.
+project_areas:
+  - East LA
+  - South LA
+  - LAUSD
 project_proposal_best_place: >-
   College Track will make LA the best place to learn by developing purpose-driven leaders of change through our Dream LA project, which provides